Muse cell: Tissue repair

 Muse cells have great advantages for regenerative medicine.
 Without need of cytokine induction or artificial gene manipulation, Muse cells are capable of repairing tissues when directly infused into the blood stream.
 Hence, the clinical applications of Muse cells appear promising.
-Precise conditions such as the number and source of Muse cells for each organ regeneration requires further investigation.

-Currently, Life Science Institute, Inc. and its parent company, Mitsubishi Chemical Holdings, have established a cell-processing procedure that is compliant with the Japanese Good Manufacturing Practice (GMP) and Good Gene, Cellular, and Tissue-based Products Manufacturing Practice (GCTP) regulation.
-The Muse cell preparation is currently being tested in nonclinical toxicity studies.

 Basic characteristics

 Pluripotency, namely pluripotent marker expression, triploblastic differentiation and self-renewability, are recognized in Muse cells directly collected from BM aspirates, indicating that their characteristics are not newly acquired by in vitro manipulation nor are they modified under culture conditions.

 Location in vivo

 Muse cells are not generated by stress, cytokine induction or exogenous gene transfection.
 They are preexisting pluripotent stem cells that normally reside in the bone marrow, peripheral blood and connective tissue of every organ including the umbilical cord.
 [3][1][4][5][6] ] In the bone marrow, they represent one out of 3000 mono-nucleated cells.
 Other than mesenchymal tissues, Muse cells locate in connective tissue of every organ and in the peripheral blood.